Lucasjlw/Rust/README.md

 ### Chat Server
 - Simple server for sending and receiving messages over WebSockets.
 - *UI for sending this without a JS framework

+### Image
+- Generates a random PNG file from scratch, using libraries only for crc and DEFLATE.